The Patrick Leigh Fermor Archive: Published books

 This series is mainly made up of books written by Fermor that have been published, such as A Time to Keep Silence (1953), A Time of Gifts (1977), and Between the Woods and the Water (1986).
 Those books included here not written by Fermor have either corrections and annotations made by him or inscriptions dedicated to him and his wife.

 Subsequent additions to the Archive

-Annotated photocopied typescript of Sir Patrick Leigh Fermor's corrected volume III
+Annotated photocopied typescript of Patrick Leigh Fermor's corrected volume III

 This item was presented to the National Library of Scotland by Caroline Westmore of John Murray publishing in 2015.
 It is an annotated photocopied typescript of Fermor's corrected volume III, the final part of his book trilogy.
 This final book was published as The Broken Road in 2013.
 A Time of Gifts (1977) and Between the Woods and the Water (1986) are the other two volumes included in the trilogy.

-Further literary papers of Sir Patrick Leigh Fermor
+Further literary papers of Patrick Leigh Fermor

 This series consists of papers and drafts related to a proposed publication of Fermor's minor writings.
 These include: Peru in 1971; Spain in 1975; Pyrenees in 1978; Hellespont in 1984; and Albania in 2007.
 It was presented to the National Library of Scotland in March 2015 by Artemis Cooper.